 Drayage truck identification number.

-Controlling parties may exclude an existing legacy drayage truck from the requirements in section 2014.1(a)(1)(C) if the zero-emission vehicle is ordered one year in advance of the compliance date for the legacy drayage truck being replaced and the newly purchased zero-emission vehicle will not be delivered by the compliance deadline for reasons beyond the controlling party’s control if the criteria for section 2014.2(a) are met.

-Controlling parties may receive a one-year extension from the requirements of section 2014.1(a)(1)(C) and delay delivery of ordered zero-emission vehicles that would be reliant on the fueling infrastructure for one year if the criteria described in section 2014.2(b) are met.
+Owners or controlling parties that comply with section 2014.1 may utilize extensions specified in section 2014.2.

 Marine and Seaport Terminal and Intermodal Railyard Requirements Each marine or seaport terminal and intermodal railyard shall do the following:

-Beginning January 1, 2024, collect the following information for each drayage truck subject to this regulation that enters the facility or property:
+Beginning January 1, 2024, collect the following information for each drayage truck subject to this regulation that enters the facility or property.
+All information collected in 2014.1(a)(7)(A) shall be kept for a period of not less than 5 years from the truck entry date and is to be made available to CARB staff or CARB Executive Officer within 72 hours of a written or verbal request.

-Entry date and time;
+Entry date and time (hour and minute);

-Exit date and time;
+Exit date and time (hour and minute);

 Drayage truck's license plate number and state of issuance; and